Maria von Trapp

 Maria Augusta von Trapp DHS (26 January 1905 – 28 March 1987), often styled as "Baroness", was the stepmother and matriarch of the Trapp Family.
-She wrote The Story of the Trapp Family Singers, which was published in 1949 and was the inspiration for the 1956 West German film The Trapp Family, which in turn inspired the 1959 Broadway musical The Sound of Music and its 1965 film version.
+She wrote the memoir The Story of the Trapp Family Singers, which was published in 1949 and was the inspiration for the 1956 West German film The Trapp Family, which in turn inspired the 1959 Broadway musical The Sound of Music and its 1965 film version.

 Biography

 Early life

-Maria was purportedly born on 26 January 1905 to Karl and Augusta (née Rainer) Kuczera.
+Kutschera was purportedly born on 26 January 1905 to Karl and Augusta Kuczera.
 She says she was delivered on a train on the night of the 25th, during her mother's return from her homeland of Tyrol to their family residence in Vienna, Austria.
 She was baptized into the Catholic Church on the 29th within the Alservorstadt parish and maternity hospital.

 Her father was a hotel commissionaire, born in Vienna, the son of Josef Kučera from a Moravian village, Vídeň.
 Karl was first married in Graz to Klara Rainer in 1887.
 The couple had a son Karl in 1888 before Klara's death a few months later.
 Maria's father remained a widower until he remarried to Klara's younger sister, Augusta, in 1903.
 Augusta died of pulmonary tuberculosis when Maria was nearly 10 months old.
 Maria's grief-stricken father left her with his cousin in Kagran, who also fostered Maria's half-brother Karl after his mother Klara had died.
 Maria's father then traveled the world, although Maria would visit him upon occasion at his apartment in Vienna.
 He changed the spelling of their surname to Kutschera in 1914, dying at home later that year.
 Maria's foster mother's son-in-law, Uncle Franz, then became her guardian.

 Uncle Franz mistreated Maria and punished her for things she did not do; he was later found to be mentally ill.
 This changed Maria from a shy child into the teenage "class cut-up", figuring she may as well have fun if she were going to get in trouble either way.
 Despite this change, Maria continued to get good grades.

 After graduating from high school at 15, Maria ran away to stay with a friend, with the intent to become a tutor for children staying at nearby hotels.
 Because she looked so young, no one took her seriously.
 Finally, a hotel manager asked her to be umpire for a tennis tournament.
 Although she did not know what an umpire was and had never played tennis, she took the job.

-From this job, she saved enough money to enter the State Teachers College for Progressive Education in Vienna, where she also received a scholarship.
-She graduated from there at age 18 in 1923.
+From this occupation, she saved enough money to enter the State Teachers College for Progressive Education in Vienna, where she also received a scholarship.
+She graduated at age 18 in 1923.

-In 1924, she entered Nonnberg Abbey, a Benedictine monastery in Salzburg, as a postulant, intending to become a nun.
+In 1924, Kutschera entered Nonnberg Abbey, a Benedictine monastery in Salzburg as a postulant.